-All works under or in close proximity to overhead services are required to obtain a GS6 survey from the asset owners.
+All works under or near overhead services are required to obtain a GS6 survey from the asset owners.

-4.3.8.1 PASSAGEWAYS UNDER OVERHEAD SERVICES
+4.13.1 PASSAGEWAYS UNDER OVERHEAD SERVICES

-- Passageways under power lines must be kept as small as possible and restricted in width to the minimum needed for safe plant crossing. - The number of crossings points (and crossings) to be kept to a minimum, with crossing the lines at right angles - Goal posts must be placed on either side, constructed of rigid non-conducting material (e.g. timber) distinctly marked, e.g. red and white stripes (see diagram above). - The crossbar height to be to electricity supplier's agreed specification.
+- Passageways under power lines must be kept as small as possible and restricted in width to the minimum needed for safe plant crossing. - The number of crossings points (and crossings) to be kept to a minimum, with crossing the lines at right angles

+- Goal posts must be placed on either side, constructed of rigid non-conducting material (e.g., timber) distinctly marked, e.g., red, and white stripes (see diagram above). - The crossbar height to be to electricity supplier's agreed specification.